As the New Year rolls around, it is also a time when we can plan, can plot and can work out new adventures.

 The only reason Aconcagua really takes as long as it does is acclimitizing and a bit of allowance for weather.
 And if you really think you are fast, check out Sunny Stroeer’s record for the circumnavigation – done with a 10 pound pack in 41 hours.
 This may also be the cheapest way to do it, though she did get stung for a hefty extra permit fee along her run.
 And she had already spent the season working there.

 Live cheap in Mendoza, take the bus to the trail head, carry your own gear and this takes all the major expenses out.
-Add in what will probably be a bit of very worthwhile mule time and you’ll probably spend around $1,500.00 after you land in Mendoza.
+Add in what will probably be a bit of very worthwhile mule time and you’ll probably spend around $2,500.00 after you land in Mendoza, and allow another 1,000 for going up the Vacas – for a much more worthwhile climb

 North America – Denali